GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/README_Cloud_Datastream_to_Spanner.md

 * **datastreamSourceType** (Datastream source type (only required for testing)): This is the type of source database that Datastream connects to.
 Example - mysql/oracle.
 Need to be set when testing without an actual running Datastream.
 * **roundJsonDecimals** (If true, rounds the decimal values in json columns to a number that can be stored without loss of precision.): This flag if set, rounds the decimal values in json columns to a number that can be stored without loss of precision.
 Defaults to: false.
 * **runMode** (Run mode - currently supported are : regular or retryDLQ): This is the run mode type, whether regular or with retryDLQ.
 Defaults to: regular.
+* **transformationContextFilePath** (Transformation context file path in cloud storage): Transformation context file path in cloud storage used to populate data used in transformations performed during migrations   Eg: The shard id to db name to identify the db from which a row was migrated.